oxcened/vault/README.md

 ## Getting Started

-Ready to dive in?
-Follow these steps to get Vault up and running in no time. ⏳
+Here’s how you can get Vault up and running.

 ### Prerequisites